bernatferragut/CCT/Introductions/Scratch.md

 ##### Clicking over the cat icon you can choose a new sprite, a ball in the example.
 ![](./assets/images/am-scratch/sc-2.png)

-    SPEKAER NOTES
-    * Present the different parts of the scratch interface
-    * Present the drag and drop and how to delete a block
-    * Explain how the x,y grid works in Scratch - (-240+240, -180+180)
-    * Use the Rotation wheel to show properly how angles work in Scratch
-    * Explain When key is pressed block show all the possibilities
-    * Explain why the code is only added to the sprite when it is selected

 ## Centric movement
 > Using the move, turn and repeat blocks to reach your goal.